axiros/misc_transcrypt/doc/kendo/ch4_grid.md

 After this recreational round, lets get busy again.

-The [grid](http://demos.telerik.com/kendo-ui/grid/remote-data-binding) is the [most powerful](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid) widget KendoUI has to offer and the reason my company licensed it.
+The [grid](http://demos.telerik.com/kendo-ui/grid/remote-data-binding) is the [most powerful](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid) widget KendoUI has to offer.

-If we master this we master everything.
+If we master this we master everything ;-)

 As with the datasource we create a custom specific instance based on the first example [here](http://demos.telerik.com/kendo-ui/grid/index) directly in our imported Transcrypt js.